-Water, plumbing and bathroom fittings

-Repair Category 1 Notes No significant defects were noted.
-The bathroom fittings are largely of a coloured older pattern.
-Further updating could be considered to personal preference.
+Water, plumbing and bathroom fittings Repair Category 2 Notes Further checks of the supply and system should be made to your satisfaction.
+We understand the en-suite toilet flush is broken and the bathroom bidet has some damage.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

-Heating and hot water Repair Category 1 Notes No significant defects were noted.
-The hot water cylinder is of considerable age.
-Updating to a more efficient system could be considered as appropriate.
+Heatin Heating and hot water Repair Category 1 Notes We assume that service records can be made available for the system as appropriate.
 We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.